WuTheFWasThat/YoutubeFocusMode/README.md

 ## Features

 Focus mode
-- Video takes up the full-screen.
+- Video takes up the full screen.
+Nothing else.
   You can't scroll, see recommendations, comments, etc.
 - No end-screen with recommendations to bait you into more videos!
+- No controls menu, just a tiny progress bar at the bottom.

 Keybindings:
 - Remaps `m` to toggling focus mode (on by default, of course!)